Getting up at 5 AM!

 Let me ask you this…: How many beautiful sunsets have you seen in your lifetime?
 OK, now, compare that with how many sunrises you’ve seen in your lifetime.
 Since I started getting up at 5 AM I’ve learned that sunrises are more beautiful than sunsets.
 Others seem to agree.
 Feel free to disagree, but don’t be so quick to judge until you’ve gotten up and enjoyed the sunrise for 30 days straight. 🙂

-In the first 30 days of getting up at 5AM, Yep, at some point each day I hit a wall and get tired.
-Sometimes I need to take a quick nap.
+If you’re not going to bed early and constantly getting up at 5AM, at some point during the day you’ll hit a wall and get tired.
+I recommend keeping up with sleep by taking a quick nap.
 The first few weeks of 5 AM-ing it was pretty tough to get my sleeping habits down.
 Obviously I couldn’t nap at work so I had to stick it out through some very long office workdays.
 But as far as my energy levels, they remain pretty consistent.

 For me, my high or low energy is more directly related to what I eat and how much I work out.